niclashoyer/neo4j-sparql-extension/README.md

 ## Configuration

-To change the configuration add a `sparl-extension.properties` file in the `/conf` folder of the Neo4j server installation.
+To change the configuration add a `sparql-extension.properties` file in the `/conf` folder of the Neo4j server installation.

 The default configuration is as follows: